-The Substance Abuse and Mental Health Services Administration’s (SAMHSA) National Advisory Council (NAC) is required by 42 U.S.C.
+The Substance Abuse and Mental Health Services Administration’s (SAMHSA) National Advisory Council (NAC or Council) is required by 42 U.S.C.
 290aa-1, section 502 of the Public Health Service Act, as amended.
 The SAMHSA NAC is governed by the Federal Advisory Committee Act (FACA), as amended, 5 U.S.C., App., which sets forth standards for the formation and use of advisory committees.

 Objectives and Scope of Activities

-The SAMHSA NAC will provide advice to the Secretary, Department of Health and Human Services (HHS), and, by delegation, the Administrator, SAMHSA, to improve the provision of treatment and related services to individuals with respect to substance use and mental illness and to improve prevention services, promote mental health, and protect legal rights of individuals with mental illnesses and individuals who are substance abusers.
+The SAMHSA NAC will advise, consult with, and make recommendations to the Secretary, Department of Health and Human Services (HHS), and the Assistant Secretary for Mental Health and Substance Use (Assistant Secretary), SAMHSA, to improve the provision of treatment and related services to individuals with respect to substance use and mental illness and to improve prevention services, promote mental health and protect legal rights of individuals with mental disorders and individuals with substance use disorders.

 Description of Duties

-The SAMHSA NAC may, on the basis of material provided, make recommendations to the Administrator with respect to activities conducted at the agency; and may review any grant or cooperative agreement proposed to be made or entered into by the organization.
-The SAMHSA NAC may collect, by correspondence or by personal investigation, information as to studies and services that are being carried out in the United States or any other country as to diseases, disorders, or other aspects of human health with respect to the mission of SAMHSA, and, with the approval of the Administrator, make such information available through appropriate publications for the benefit of public and private health entities and health professions personnel and for the information of the general public.
-Also, the SAMHSA NAC may appoint subcommittees and convene workshops and conferences with the approval of the Administrator, SAMHSA.
+The SAMHSA NAC may, on the basis of material provided, advise, consult with, and make recommendations to the Secretary and the Assistant Secretary, with respect to activities conducted by SAMHSA; and may review any grant or cooperative agreement proposed to be made or entered into by the organization.
+The SAMHSA NAC may collect, by correspondence or by personal investigation, information as to studies and services that are being carried on in the United States or any other country as to diseases, disorders or other aspects of human health with respect to the mission of SAMHSA, and, with the approval of the Assistant Secretary, make such information available through appropriate publications for the benefit of public and private health entities and health professions personnel and for the information of the general public.
+The SAMHSA NAC may appoint subcommittees and convene workshops and conferences with the approval of the Assistant Secretary.

 Agency or Official to Whom the Committee Reports

-The SAMHSA NAC shall advise, consult with, and make recommendations to the Secretary, HHS and the Administrator, SAMHSA, concerning activities carried out by and through the Agency and the policies with respect to such activities.
+The SAMHSA NAC shall advise, consult with, and make recommendations to the Secretary, HHS and the Assistant Secretary, concerning activities carried out by and through SAMHSA and the policies with respect to such activities.

-Management and support services shall be provided by the Office of Policy, Planning, and Innovation, SAMHSA.
+Management and support services shall be provided by the National Mental Health and Substance Use Policy Lab (NMHSUPL), SAMHSA.